burrrata/cryptoeconomics.study_rust_edition/src/NOTES.md

 <br>

 # Feedback
+- There needs to be a clear and easy way for people to provide feedback.
+    - email: rustycryptoeconomics@protonmail.com
+    - forum?
+    - reddit?
 - Tensor Programming (they rolled the Rust blockchain tutorial this is based on)
 - Cryptoeconomics.Study forum (so far 0 engagement)
 - r/ethereum
 - r/cryptoeconomics
+- TWIE newsletter
+- other crypto newsletters

 <br>